psecio/websecio/_posts/2013/01/2013-01-17__Password-Hashing-with-Zend-Crypt.md

 If you've used Composer in the past, you'll notice something a little different about this configuration.
 The Zend Framework project has set up their own package server to share out their own components.
 Since it's not related to the main Composer repository (on Packagist.org), you have to tell Composer where to find it.
-The `repositories` section above points to the project's "packages" location and sets a type of "composer".
+The `repositoriess` section above points to the project's "packages" location and sets a type of "composer".
 Then, when the `composer.phar install` command is run, it can correctly pull in the `Zend\Crypt` library automatically.

-There are  few dependencies that come with it, but they're pretty minmal - `Zend\Math`, `Zend\ServiceManager` and `Zend\Stdlib`.
+There are  few dependencies that come with it, but they're pretty minimal - `Zend\Math`, `Zend\ServiceManager` and `Zend\Stdlib`.
 They're used by different parts of `Zend\Crypt` and don't bring much overhead with them at all.